Stanley Spencer Gallery: The building

-The Wesleyan chapel on Cookham High Street was built in 1846.
+The Wesleyan Methodist chapel on Cookham High Street was built in 1846.
 A simple structure of brick and slate, it could accommodate a congregation of up to 107.
 Stanley Spencer attended the chapel with his mother whose brother had been a local preacher there.

 The services made a deep impression upon the young artist and he felt a great spiritual significance within the little building, so much so that over thirty years later he was able to recall it in great detail when drawing Ecstasy in a Wesleyan Chapel which is now in the Gallery's collection.

-The chapel became underused once a larger Methodist Church was built in nearby Cookham Rise in 1904 and eventually closed, much to the chagrin of the Spencer family who fought hard to keep it open.
+The chapel became underused once a larger Wesleyan Methodist Church was built in nearby Cookham Rise in 1904 and eventually closed, much to the chagrin of the Spencer family who fought hard to keep it open.
 Stanley's brother Gilbert Spencer recalled:

 On 17 April 1910 Stan and I saw the key turned in the door of Cookham Chapel for the last time after the evening service.
 And with this, I think an important and significant influence in my brother's life came to an end.